Unkn0wn-0nes/UnknownNet/README.md

 UnknownNet
 ==========

-UnknownNet is a Java-based networking architecture wrapping around the TCP and UDP networking protocols, primiarly focusing on game servers, but can be used for other types of software.
+UnknownNet is a Java-based networking architecture wrapping around the TCP networking protocol, primiarly focusing on game servers, but can be used for other types of software.
 It contains a client library for clients to use and a server base for you to build a game server over without dealing with the pesky networking code.

 License
 ==========